Guzpenha/MANtIS/docs/README.md

 ## Using the code

-Considering that Stack Exchange has more than 170 domains and we processed 14 of thoose, we also provide the source code for extracting the dataset for any of the existing domains.
+Considering that Stack Exchange has more than 170 domains and we processed 14 of those, we also provide the source code for extracting the dataset for any of the existing domains.

 #### Installing dependencies
 In order to install all the required external dependencies, please run `pip install -r requirements.txt` in the root folder of the project.